 - Scheduling planned, preventive maintenance downtime

 - Implementing a quality CMMS (computerized maintenance management system)

 These things can be done more quickly and accurately when supported by CMMS software.

 Reduce Unplanned Downtime with a CMMS

-One way to reduce unplanned downtime is through computerized maintenance management system (CMMS) software.
-CMMS software assists you with creating a preventive maintenance program, as well as implementing and documenting preventive maintenance activities.
+One way to reduce unplanned downtime is through CMMS software.
+A CMMS assists you with creating a preventive maintenance program, as well as implementing and documenting preventive maintenance activities.
 Supporting an efficient, rigorous preventive maintenance plan to meet today’s industry standards may not be possible without a CMMS.

 Using a CMMS to manage MRO inventory assures parts are on hand when a breakdown does occur so that the equipment can be repaired as soon as possible.
 There are also ways to measure equipment performance, providing clues as to when to perform preventive maintenance, which also reduces downtime and extends asset life.